muquit/mailsend-go/README.md

 ```

-## Installing the debian package on Ubuntu/Debian
+## Installing the debian package on Ubuntu/Debian/Rasberry pi

 ### Inspect the package content
 ```